Here are answers to our most frequent questions about the Virginia Opossum.

 This is a common belief, but it isn’t true.
 Their tail is “prehensile,” meaning it’s muscular and can be used for grasping.
 It isn’t strong enough to support the weight of their body for long, however.
 Some authorities say opossums never hang by their tail, but some people have witnessed it for themselves.

 Why would you want to?
-They’re harmless.
+They’re harmless and extremely beneficial.
 But, to answer the question, you can’t.
 Their claws and opposable thumbs enable them to climb just about anything.
 A fence won’t keep them out.
 If you trap and remove them, others will take their place.

-They just aren’t dangerous animals unless intentionally provoked.
+Don’t fear them.
+They aren’t dangerous unless intentionally provoked.
 Even when they make a show of anger and fierceness, it’s for show.
 However, opossums are wild and, like all wild animals, will defend themselves, if necessary.
 Don’t try to touch.

 Caring for a baby opossum

 Most opossums are born between February and June.
-If you find a young one that’s the size of a kitten (not counting his tail), he needs your help, even if he tries to get away from you.
+If you find a young one that’s the size of a small kitten (not counting his tail), it needs your help, even if it tries to get away.
 Look around to see if there are other babies nearby or even a dead mother.
-A young opossum will not voluntarily leave his mother until he’s the size of a kitten.
-Gently pick him up.
+A young opossum will not voluntarily leave its mother until it’s the size of a kitten.
+Gently pick it up.
 Wear gloves.
-Don’t try to feed him.
-Young ones require specialized diets and very young ones require a feeding tube.
-They also can easily die from stress, so keep the baby warm and take him to a licensed wildlife rehabilitator.
+Don’t try to feed it—young ones require specialized diets, and very young ones require a feeding tube.
+They also can easily die from stress, so keep the baby warm and take it to a licensed wildlife rehabilitator.

-You’ll probably never see an opossum in your yard during the daytime unless he’s a very young one who has fallen off his mother.
-Opossums are marsupials and their young (between six and 16 at a time!) live in pouches on Mom’s belly for about two months, after which time they climb out and cling to her back for six weeks.
-Sometimes one will lose his grip and fall off.
-He’ll be left behind, with the mother unaware he’s missing.
+You’ll probably never see an opossum in your yard during the daytime unless it’s a very young one that has fallen off its mother.
+Opossums are marsupials, and their young (between six and sixteen) live in pouches on Mom’s belly for about two months, after which they climb out and cling to her back for six weeks.
+Sometimes one will lose its grip and fall off.
+The poor thing will be left behind, with the mother unaware it’s gone.

 Read all about the Virginia Opossum